quasarframework/quasar/docs/src/pages/vue-components/form-mask.md

 ---
 title: Form Mask
 ---
-Quasar's [QInput](/vue-components/input) has a masked attribute that makes the user type just what is needed and pre-formatted.
+Quasar's [QInput](/vue-components/input) has a masked attribute that makes the user type just what is needed and pre-formatted. **TODO: not just QInput**

 ## Installation
 <doc-installation components="QInput" />